State of Illinois

 For a complete list of services and additional resources for families with young children,

 Programs, activities and employment opportunities in the Illinois Department of Human Services are open and accessible to any individual or group without regard to age, sex, race, sexual orientation, disability, ethnic origin or religion.
 The department is an equal opportunity employer and practices affirmative action and reasonable accommodation programs.

-DHS 4395 (R-09-12) Early Intervention Program Printed by Authority of the State of Illinois 75,000 copies P.O.# 13-0233
+IDHS 4395 (R-01-23) What Is Early Intervention Program Printed by Authority of the State of Illinois P.O.#23-0800 50,000 copies